 PS.
 Sentiments in the Diary

-Jesse Black was married to the man who owned the Ohio Brass Company, and if anyone was in a position to ignore the consequences of Mansfield’s flu epidemic it would have been her; yet she cooked meals at the Elks Club kitchen, and supervised drivers who delivered food to the Flats.
+Jesse Black was married to the man who owned the Ohio Brass Company, and if anyone was in a position to ignore the consequences of Mansfield’s flu epidemic it would have been her; yet she helped cook emergency quarantine meals at the Elks Club kitchen, and supervised drivers who delivered that food to the Flats.
 This is what Jesse had to say in her diary about the October fever of 1918: